lorenzoceccanti/K-GBT/dataCollection/README.md

 This folder contains the dataset used for the Business and Project Managment Project developed in 2024 by Lorenzo Ceccanti, UNIPI student at Diparimento di Ing. dell'Informazione.
 Each JSON contains circa 1000 posts and embedded comments from the r_iphone Reddit community, in which users were collecting problems, discussing about the causes and the possible solution concerning the last iOS17 update at that time.

+As the author of the project, I give consent to use this dataset for non-commercial educational purposes.

 The JSON structure is as follows:

 ```json